unimarkup/specification/markup/inlines/boxes/inserts/inline-media-insert.md

 The general syntax for the inline media insert is described in the general [inline insert](/markup/inlines/boxes/inserts/README) section.

-The keyword for media insert is `!!`.
+The keyword for media inserts is `!!`.

 **Usage:**